Looking for HSC Economics past papers to practice your skills and apply your knowledge? You’ve come to the right place.

 As with all HSC subjects, doing past exam papers plays an important role in helping you prepare for your final exams.
-In particular pay attention to more recent papers and especially the 2019 HSC Economics exam which will give you a good idea about what to expect this year.
+In particular pay attention to past HSC Economics exams from 2019 onwards, which will give you a good idea about what to expect this year.
 We’ve got HSC Economics past papers from 2002 to 2019 to help you.

 We’ve organised the past papers by course and year, naming the links as accurately as possible.
 If you find any errors, please let us know.